PopulateTools/populate.tools/_careers/backend-developer.md

 ---
 layout: career
-title: Backend developer
+title: Ruby/JS Backend Developer
 date: 2019-03-18
 ---

 We are searching for backend developer to work on projects based on Ruby on Rails and Javascript.
 Our stack is quite diverse:

 - Ruby on Rails / Javascript in the backend
 - Javascript + Webpacker + Vue.js or React